Gender pay gap

 The gender pay and bonus gaps are the difference between average earnings and bonuses for men and women.

-At MS Amlin we are committed to creating a more inclusive culture.
-Over the last two years, we have focused on building a greater understanding of the current make-up of our population so that we can build specific and relevant inclusion initiatives.
+At MS Amlin we are committed to creating a more inclusive culture and, over the last three years, we have focused on building a greater understanding of the current make-up of our population so that we can create specific and relevant inclusion initiatives.

 Hourly & bonus pay gap